 Only students who are on unrestricted academic standing at Pitt-Titusville will be allowed to cross register during the fall and spring terms.
 Cross registration is limited to two courses or eight credits per term or session.
-Students enrolled at Pitt-Titusville wishing to take courses at another University or at another University of Pittsburgh campus must receive written permission of the Campus Dean.
+Students enrolled at Pitt-Titusville wishing to take courses at another University or at another University of Pittsburgh campus must receive written permission of the Vice President and Dean of Academic Affairs.